codenameyau/json-gallery/README.md

 How do I use single and double quotes in JSON?

 Check out Installation step 7.
 It has examples of both cases.

+##Future Tasks
+* Add parameters to change height and width of thumbnails